simswapAnti/ToolSheet/README.md

 Project is not anywhere near complete just uploading for the sake of being able to edit this on the go

 If you have any changes or whatever post an issue and i'll have a geez at it.

+# If you are going to reupload this please credit me properly. fucking skid